 Sugartown is a tiny town located in the state of Louisiana.
 With a population of 33 people and just one neighborhood, Sugartown is the 334th largest community in Louisiana.

-When you are in Sugartown, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Sugartown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sugartown is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sugartown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sugartown who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 In terms of college education, Sugartown ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.